Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

  * @notice verifies a certificate
  * @param operatorSet the operatorSet that the certificate is for
  * @param cert a certificate
- * @return signedStakes amount of stake that signed the certificate for each stake type.
-Each index
- *         corresponds to a stake type in the `totalWeights` array in the `BN254OperatorSetInfo`.
+ * @return signedStakes total stake weight that signed the certificate for each stake type.
+Each index corresponds to a stake type in the `weights` array in the `ECDSAOperatorInfo`
- */
-function verifyCertificate(
+ * @return signers array of addresses that signed the certificate */ function verifyCertificate(
     OperatorSet memory operatorSet,